generic-account/syn_mapping/README.md

 - **Betweenness Centrality** is similar to Eigenvector Centrality in that a node with more connections will have a higher value.
 However, this specifically checks how often the node falls in the path between two other nodes.
 In other words, a node with high betweenness centrality acts like a bridge between semantic clusters in the graph.
 That's why many words have to go through it in order to form a path with a node outside their own cluster.

+## Next Steps

+- Look at other languages
+- Color by sentiment
+- Try more clustering algorithms and algorithms settings
+- Look at potential applications in applied NLP
+- Compare to embedding-based graphs